unraid/docs/docs/unraid-os/manual/storage-management.md

 ![](../assets/Btrfs-raid1.jpg)

-- **If using UnRaid 6.9.0 or later** this has been made even easier by giving you a drop-down list of the available options so simply select the one you want
+- **If using UnRaid 6.9.0 or later** this has been made even easier by giving you a drop-down list of the available options to simply selecting the one you want
 - Start the Balance operation.
 - Wait for the Balance to complete
 - The new RAID level will now be fully operational.